hemio-ev/carnivora/docs/schemas/email.rst

 a mailbox represents a mailbox.
 A mailbox is bound to a specific address.
 Further addresses can be linked to mailboxs via aliases.

-Primary key:
+Primary key
  - localpart
  - domain

 ..
 BEGIN FKs